-In some instances a pre-existing condition may be exacerbated by conditions in your workplace.
-Asthma symptoms may flare up more often if you are exposed to extreme high or low humidity or arthritis pain way worsen for a person who has to stand for long periods of time.
+In some instances, a pre-existing condition may be exacerbated by conditions in your workplace.
+Asthma symptoms may flare up more often if you are exposed to extremely high or low humidity, or arthritis pain may worsen for a person who has to stand for long periods of time.
 Additionally, an accident on the job could cause further harm to a prior injury.
-If the nature of your pre-existing condition worsens as a result of your working conditions and environment or a workplace accident, should your employer have to compensate you for your medical costs?
+Suppose the nature of your pre-existing condition worsens due to your working conditions and environment or a workplace accident.
+Should your employer have to compensate you for your medical costs?

-The most common conditions worsened by work place activities are back injuries and arthritis.
-These types of injuries are most often not worsened by one isolated accident, but the act of doing repetitive tasks, such as heavy lifting, over long periods of time.
-The employer will argue that the exacerbation of the condition could just as easily be related to activities outside of the workplace.
-Under Missouri law these types of injuries do not automatically fall under the jurisdiction of worker’s comp.
+The most common conditions worsened by workplace activities are back injuries and arthritis.
+These types of injuries are most often not worsened by one isolated accident but the act of doing repetitive tasks, such as heavy lifting, over long periods of time.
+The employer may argue that the exacerbation of the condition could just as easily be related to activities outside the workplace.
+Under Missouri law, these types of injuries do not automatically fall under the jurisdiction of worker’s comp.
 A qualified Missouri workers’ compensation attorney can help you make the distinction.

-In cases where an accident causes aggravation of pre-existing condition, medical care may be required that will actually help improve the state of the employees condition overall.
-An employee suffering from a knee condition that is further aggravated by a work place accident may require expensive surgery to repair.
-As a result the overall state of the pre-existing injury will be improved.
-Missouri laws typically favor the employee in these cases and allow for such surgeries and improvements on quality of life to be covered by workers’ compensation.
-A similar case involving a back injury that resulted in surgery was settled for $170,000 in Missouri.
-Initially the claim was denied based on a previous diagnosis of a herniated disc.
-The employees lawyer was well versed in the laws regarding these types of cases and was able to get her the compensation that was due.
+In cases where an accident causes aggravation of the pre-existing condition, medical care may be required that will help improve the state of the employee’s condition overall.
+An employee suffering from a knee condition further aggravated by a workplace accident may require expensive surgery to repair.
+As a result, the overall state of the pre-existing injury will be improved.
+Missouri laws typically favor the employee in these cases and allow for such surgeries and improvements in quality of life to be covered by workers’ compensation.

 St. Louis Workers’ Compensation Lawyer

 The laws surrounding workers’ compensation, especially in cases where a pre-existing condition is involved, are constantly evolving.
-Employers are going to fight hard to avoid having to pay for any medical expense or loss of wages.
+Employers are going to fight hard to avoid having to pay for any medical expenses or lost wages.
 Arm yourself with an experienced Missouri workers’ compensation lawyer and fight for the full compensation that you deserve.